 Select the ride.

 If you rate a passenger 3 stars or lower, you won't be paired with them again.
 Passenger ratings can’t be submitted through the web.

 Your driver rating is the average of your last 100 ratings.
 If you have less than 100 rides, your driver rating is the average of all your ratings received so far.

-To view your ratings, tap ‘Your Feedback’ in the app.
+To view your ratings, tap 'Feedback & Rewards' then tap 'Your Feedback.'